VoltRipper

 The three ways states handle it

 Every state lands in one of three buckets.
-We maintain a full per-state breakdown with citations; the pattern:
+We maintain a full per-state breakdown, each page listing the sources behind it; the pattern:

 Real examples from our state data: